- About Us

-- Exams will be administered in the regular assigned classroom.
-No exams should be administered at a time other than that specified in the Final Exam Schedule without prior approval of the Registrar.
+- Whenever possible, exams will be administered in the regularly assigned classroom.
+No exams should be administered at a time other than that specified in the Final Exam Matrix without prior approval of the Registrar.
 Exceptions should be clearly announced in the course syllabus.
-Departments must notify Capital Planning and Space Management to reserve meeting space for exams that are not administered during the official exam period.
+Departments must notify Academic Scheduling - Office of the Registrar to reserve meeting space for exams that are not administered during the official exam period.

 - For courses that meet at non-standard times (this is allowed as an exception and not as a common practice), the final

 exam should be scheduled according to the

 Final Exam Matrix based, as closely as possible, on the first day that the class meets during the week and

 the start time that most closely matches a standard start time.